webcomponents/webcomponentsjs/README.md

 Under native HTML Imports, `<script>` tags in the main document block the loading of such imports.
 This is to ensure the imports have loaded and any registered elements in them have been upgraded.

-The `webcomponents-lite.js` polyfill parse element definitions and handle their upgrade asynchronously.
+The `webcomponents-lite.js` polyfill (as well as the smaller bundles and the loader) parse element definitions and handle their upgrade asynchronously.
 If prematurely fetching the element from the DOM before it has an opportunity to upgrade, you'll be working with an `HTMLUnknownElement`.

 For these situations, you can use the `WebComponentsReady` event as a signal before interacting with the element.
 The criteria for this event to fire is all Custom Elements with definitions registered by the time HTML Imports available at load time have loaded have upgraded.